Packaging for eCommerce | Unboxing what you need to know

 If you’d rather have a hands-on packaging experience, you can do it yourself and use the following resources to ace your packaging game:

-- Sourcing your packaging from the above companies or for smaller scale businesses.
-There are great options such as MerryPak and Mondi.
+• Sourcing your packaging from the above eCommerce packaging companies or other smaller-scale businesses.
+There are some great options, such as MerryPak and Mondi.

-- Certain courier companies offer branded packaging to take some stress off your shoulders.
-What suits your needs, though, will need some individual research.
+• Certain courier companies offer branded packaging to relieve some stress.
+Finding what suits your needs, though, will require some individual research.

 Wrapping up packaging for eCommerce

 To wrap things up on your eCommerce packaging journey (pun intended), it’s clear that it’s not as cut and paste as it seems.
-There’s a lot to mull over when you begin this adventure, but from package types to design, it’s a fun, integral part of your business.
+There’s a lot to mull over when you begin this adventure, but from choosing package types to designing, it’s a fun, integral part of your business.

 But, as with most aspects of creating a successful eCommerce company, don’t forget that you can make packaging work for you.
 It doesn’t need to break the bank to make an impact, nor does it have to give you sleepless nights.